March 20, 2020

 Resale Restrictions - Often sponsors place restrictions on resales before closeout.
 Sometimes it’s pretty straightforward - you might not be allowed to resell your unit for a year after closing.
 Sometimes there’s a fee charged if you do.
 For example, 25 Park Row charges a 5% “resale fee” if you sell within a year of the building's first closing.
 While most buyers aren’t planning to flip the property (and we don't recommend it, you’re very likely to lose money if you do), it’s a potential restriction or cost you should be aware of.

 Not surprisingly, given most offering plans run over 500 pages, there’s a lot more in them.
-You should always consult with your attorney to see if there are any other sections or disclosure they deem important.
+You should always consult with your attorney to see if there are any other sections or disclosures they deem important.

 Yoreevo is a real estate brokerage so while we will help you save up to 2% on any new development in the city with our commission rebates, we aren’t substitute for your attorney.
 We believe everything in this article to be accurate but it’s meant for informational purposes and should not be considered legal advice.